kwilkos/cxf/distribution/src/main/release/samples/README.txt

 the JAVA_HOME environment variable points to the JDK/JRE 5.0 installation and the JAVA_HOME bin directory is included in the system PATH.

+Preparing deploy to APACHE TOMCAT

+* set CATALINA_HOME environment to your TOMCAT home directory
-Make sure you have copied all jars (except cxf-integration-* jars) from CXF_HOME/lib to <TomcatInstallationDirectory>/shared/lib.
+* Copied all jars (EXCEPT cxf-integration-jbi* jars)  from CXF_HOME/lib to <CATALINA_HOME>/shared/lib

+Deploy the application into APACHE TOMCAT with the commond:

+  ant deploy -Dtomcat=true

+Undeploy the application from the APACHE TOMCAT with the command:

+   ant undeploy -Dtomcat=true